Day in the Life

 212 I signed 8 Recommends.
 I received

-6 Letters [FIGURE] I wrote 7 Letters 6 Pub, 1 to Wm H Thompson
+6 Letters A hand pointing to the right I wrote 7 Letters 6 Pub, 1 to Wm H Thompson

 People